 But some products are defective, either in manufacture or design.
 Such defective products can fail and lead to severe injury or death.
 Consider the recalled Takeda/Honda airbags.
 Designed to save lives and reduce injuries, for still unknown reasons, some of the bags exploded in minor collisions sending metal shrapnel into the faces and necks of the drivers.
 Some suffered severe injuries requiring reconstructive surgery and some died.

 In cases involving personal injury caused by a defectively designed or manufactured product, product liability law requires that the plaintiff must prove the product was unreasonably dangerous and not fit for its intended purpose.
+And if the injury takes place in the workplace, then the employer tips for handling work injuries ought to be read, to prevent legal complications.
 In most cases, the manufacturer has spent a great deal of money developing, producing and advertising the product, and will fight with all of their financial might to defend their product.
 In pharmaceutical and medical device cases one can expect defenses of governmental approval of the product, with the defendants often seeking to have the case thrown out.
 In device cases, it is not unusual for the manufacturer to blame the consumer and assert a defense of comparative negligence or product misuse.

 Regardless of the reason for the failure, a successful case requires a competent, experienced lawyer with a firm that has a track record of success.
 Pennekamp Law has specialized in defective product liability cases for decades and has recovered millions of dollars for its clients to compensate them for their injuries.
 If you have been injured by a defective product, call us for a free consultation.

 Comments are closed.